 A few months flew by as I was adjusting and adapting to my new surroundings and my savings were slowly being depleted.
 I had to find a way to supplement this new lifestyle I had discovered so I began looking for work in late January of 2013.
 I planned to return to the profession I had somewhat fallen into back in America.
 Receiving my first computer at the age of four, I had a long-standing relationship with technology and I was somewhat proficient with its predictive failings.
 A frustrating month passed but after several CV revisions, I was called by a recruiter for an IT support position that was based in the city centre.
 Arriving with no idea what to expect, I was greeted by a room of 24 other candidates, all vying for an opportunity with this exciting employer.
 What followed was an intense eight-hour marathon of assessments ranging from imaginary survival situations to technical aptitude with a little personality test thrown in as well.
 The field of prospective employees was slowly whittled down throughout the day.
 For reasons unclear to myself, the numbers were first cut to sixteen, then ten, and then five.
 Each exodus was followed by my internal pervasive question “Why am I still here?”
 Finally, we were informed that the five of us were going to be called in for a secondary interview with the Managing Director within the following few days.
 My turn came on the ensuing Friday and I was offered a job on the spot.
 It was a wonderful sense of self-validation.
 This company had seen something in me that I don’t think I had seen in myself.
 Out of those original 24, only one other received an offer of employment.
 I was shocked and delighted, ecstatic to face the new challenges that arise from meshing with an already advancing machine made up by the work place.
 I needed to exert maximum effort to find my place within it.
 Thankfully, this didn’t prove too challenging.
 I worked with some incredible people that welcomed me into the fold.
 All of them talented and intelligent with a healthy dose of personality for good measure.
 Over the subsequent fourteen months, I became close with many of them and it felt more like I was spending eight hours of the day with an extended family rather than colleagues.
 The only way I can fathom that this environment came to exist was through the extensive selection process that weeds out those that clash with the existing infrastructure; forming an organisation that coalesces into an incredible environment.
 Unfortunately, the job itself was less than rewarding both financially and emotionally.
 Before I arrived in the UK, I had discovered through my copious research that compensation levels were not quite on par with those found in the States.
 Still, I hadn’t been prepared for a 25% pay cut in a country where the cost of living is approximately 40% higher.
 Not to mention, I was making less than my very first IT job when I was just eighteen years old.
 While I try not to define my life by any monetary figure, I certainly enjoy and value what it can provide for me; more in experiences rather than tangible “things”.
 Adjusting to a more restrictive lifestyle than I had been accustomed to was a steep learning curve.
 Money aside, there’s something rather soul destroying about sitting at a desk all day answering phone calls and support tickets from generally perturbed clientele because their website is broken or they’re not receiving their email.
 I learnt a lot in the first few months but after a while, the monotony of the situation became apparent.
 Day in and day out, it was the same thing over and over again and I gradually became disillusioned with the whole process.
 The voluntary extended hours I put in to resolve a given situation went unrecognised and unrewarded.
 There was no motivation to go above and beyond what was expected but I did it anyway for my own attempt at personal satisfaction.
 I’ve given up more of my own time than I care to mention, thinking I was doing the right thing to assist the paying customer and the company while slowly sapping the enthusiasm out of my veins.
 This was all done in the hopes it would lead to something better.
 “If I do this, maybe something great will come of it.”
 But it never did.
 Each day merged with the next and it became harder and harder to get out of bed in the morning.
 I’m in no way apposed to working hard and long hours if the end result leaves you feeling accomplished and fulfilled.
 I felt neither.
 I was exhausted and despondent and while I consider myself a generally selfless person, there’s only so much one can withstand.
 I’m certainly not blameless for the situation I found myself in.
 I never really asked for more or complained about my predicament.
 I believed that keeping my head down and fitting in with the pack would gradually move me in the right direction.
 “Don’t ruffle any feathers and keep your head down.”
 Well that worked out well… All of this has led me to where I am now: Searching for a new direction in life and to discover something better and more rewarding personally.
 Something I can look forward to each and every day.
 Our lives are just a fleeting moment on this planet and mine was meant for something more.
 But why go back to America?
 Why leave the country and people I love that I strived so hard for in the first place?

 The answer is simple really.
 Family.
 While I’m fortunate to have such a large and wonderful extended family spattered across the south of England, my mother and step father are by far the most influential people in my life.
 Both incredibly successful in their respective fields, I’ll need to absorb as much guidance and determinism as they’re willing to radiate.
 I know I can rely on them to pick me up when I fail and whether they know it or not, they will be instrumental in getting me where I want to go.
 No pressure.
-And of course there is Jessica who has always supported me in everything I do with an immeasurable amount of self-sacrifice.
 If they were all living here in the UK, I don’t think there’s any doubt in my mind that I would not be returning to the States.
 I love it here.
 I still get twinges of that initial perception I felt when first moving to England over a year ago.
 That inexpressible feeling of “this is where I belong.”
 But I have grander goals for myself that currently this nation can’t provide.
 There are so many things I’ll miss, but mostly the people I’ve met along the way.
 This certainly isn’t a good-bye, but more of a clichéd “I’ll see you later.”
 I hope to return to England in the not-too-distant future with a better understanding of myself and what I want to do.
 Speaking of, what the hell do I want to do?